Krusha10/Final-Project-Pong/README.md

         - "W" and "w" keys moves the paddle upwards.
         - "S" and "s" keys moves the paddle downwards.
         - "D" and "d" keys stopes the paddle.

+**Finished Feature List Of Easter Eggs:**

+- Paddle size is decreased while the score increases:
+    - Ball class contains code for score so it sends score parameters into paddle class.
+    - Paddle class uses those score parameters to decrease paddle size.
+    - In paddle class, paddle height is decreased while the score increases.
+- Ball speed is controlled using keys:
+    - A variable speedBall is set to 0.
+    - If statements are used to set the keys.
+    - Slow speed, regular speed, and fast speed are 3 options for user to choose from.

+**Unfinished Feature List Of Easter Eggs:**

+- I would use Buttons instead of keys to make the game more interesting:
+    - Paddle speed, ball speed, game restart would all be controlled by buttons.
+    - I would set a Boolean which would control the speed and/or game restart.
+    - Then I would draw a button using rect().
+    - I would set the parameters for mouse pressed and if clicked I would make the Boolean true.
+    - I would make an if statement which would control variables of speed and/or restart when Boolean is true.